stylepatrick/keycloak-admin-client-rest-api/README.md

 ### Setup:
 Two Keycloak clients are needed:
-- One for the application itself (Access Type: public); Users needs to have the APP_OPERATOR role to login.
+- app-clinet: for the application itself (Access Type: public).
+Users needs to have the APP_OPERATOR role to login.
-- And the other client for the backend to execute the changes on Keycloak.
+- api-client: for the backend api to execute the changes on Keycloak.
 (Access Type should be confidential to provide more secure).

 # Clients